-- 1. Pushes the current value of the EIP register on the stack. - 2.
-Loads the offset of the called procedure in the EIP register. - 3.
+If shadow stack is enabled and the displacement value is not 0, pushes the current value of the EIP register on the shadow stack.

+- 2. Loads the offset of the called procedure in the EIP register. - 3.
 Begins execution of the called procedure.